 The Electronic Encounter Form displays all diagnoses and procedure codes from items the clinician selected on the chart note.
 They will typically select a visit code manually.

 For a telemedicine visit, you might select a -95 code for a live audio and video E&M visit.
 For a phone-only visit, you might use time based codes 99441-99443.
-Check out the configuration section below to learn about other telemedicine visit codes.
+Check out the configuration article to learn about other telemedicine visit codes.
 PCC also created a Telemedicine Timing reference sheet.

 Coding a COVID-19 Telemedicine Visit: PCC is continually researching and maintaining a guide on how to code and bill for telemedicine, or any kind of visit, in the context of the COVID-19 pandemic.
 The topic is rapidly evolving.
 Visit PCC’s COVID-19 page for related links and news.